shivanshirusia19/ReactNative_Assignment/README.md

 1) Update the code structure

-    Created src folder
+    Created src folder.
-    Created assets and components in src folder
+    Created assets and components in src folder.
-    Move all the js files in the components folder
+    Moved all the js files in the components folder.

 2) Create a new Screen